 Sir Clive Phillipps-Wolley (1853 - 1918) was born Edward Clive Oldnall Long Phillips in England.
-He was a writer, big game hunter and non-practicing lawyer who settled in British Columbia in 1884.
+He was a writer, big game hunter and non-practising lawyer who settled in British Columbia in 1884.
 Phillipps-Wolley's reputation as a big game hunter earned him the editorship of the 1894 Badminton Library volumes, 'Big Game Shooting', for which he was credited as author and for which he earned praise from American president Theodore Roosevelt.
 The first volume concerns hunting in South Africa; the second volume concerns hunting in the Caucasus, Scandinavia, India and North America.

 Big Game Shooting by Clive Phillipps-Wolley (1894).
 2 Volumes.
 The first volume concerns hunting in South Africa and the second volume concerns hunting in the Caucasus, Scandinavia, India and North America.
 The full author list is Clive Phillipps-Wolley, illustrated by Charles Whymper, J Wolf and H Willink and with contributions by Sir Samuel W Baker, W C Oswell, F J Jackson, Warburton Pike, F C Selous, Lieut-Colonel R Heber Percy, Arnold Pike, Major C Heber Percy, W A Baillie-Grohman, Sir Henry Pottinger, Abel Chapman, Walter J Buck and St George Littledale.
 Free eBook